bilalahmad99/aws-boto-examples/README.md

 Here are a few snippets examples.

 - create_new_role.py: creates a new IAM role if it does not already exists with the required policy.
+- copy_over_env_variables_ebs.py:  It copy ENV variables from source to destination